SPEAKERS

 Keynote – Plenary Session

 Ülkü Anık received her Ph.D. degree in Analytical Chemistry from Ege University in 2003.
 Currently, she is a Full Professor at the Department of Chemistry, Faculty of Science, Muğla Sıtkı Koçman University (MSKU).
 She is also the founder and the director of Sensors, Biosensors and Nano-diagnostic Systems Lab in MSKU.
-Her current research focuses on nanomaterial modified/plain diagnostic platforms, biosensors, nanomaterial based electrochemical/bioelectrochemical systems and biofuel cells.
+Her current research focuses on nanomaterial modified/plain diagnostic platforms including infection mechanism mimicry based biosensors and nanomaterial based electrochemical/bioelectrochemical systems

 KEYNOTE